akashbdsp/SuperSimpleStock/README.md

 \SuperSimpleStock

 \Documents contains the Super_Simple_Stock.pdf file which is the technical document of the present project.
-\Stock is the Eclipse project with the source code of SuperSimpleStock service.
+\SuperSimpleStock is the Eclipse project with the source code of SuperSimpleStock service.
 In order to build and run the tests, import this folder to an Eclipse environment.

 Source: